folio-org/mod-mosaic/MODULE_SELF_EVALUATION.md

 * [x] All API endpoints protected with appropriate permissions as per the following guidelines and recommendations, e.g. avoid using *.all permissions, all necessary module permissions are assigned, etc. (6)
   * -_note: read more at https://dev.folio.org/guidelines/naming-conventions/ and https://wiki.folio.org/display/DD/Permission+Set+Guidelines_
 * [x] Module provides reference data (if applicable), e.g. if there is a controlled vocabulary where the module requires at least one value (3, 16)
+  * -_note: reference data is not needed for this module_
 * [ ] If provided, integration (API) tests must be written in an [officially supported technology](https://wiki.folio.org/display/TC/Officially+Supported+Technologies)[^1] (3, 4)
   * -_note: while it's strongly recommended that modules implement integration tests, it's not a requirement_
   * -_note: these tests are defined in https://github.com/folio-org/folio-integration-tests_
+  * -_note: story to add integration tests is created - [MODMO-14](https://folio-org.atlassian.net/browse/MODMO-14)_
 * [x] Data is segregated by tenant at the storage layer (6, 7)
 * [x] The module doesn’t access data in DB schemas other than its own and public.
 Exception: [FOLIO Query Machine](https://folio-org.atlassian.net/wiki/spaces/TC/pages/852852742/0011-Folio+Query+Machine+FQM) and its modules are the mechanism through which we provide read access across DB storage boundaries.
 (6, 7)
 * [x] Any dependencies, other than on defined interfaces, are declared in the README.md.